MicrosoftDocs/architecture-center/docs/example-scenario/automotive/autonomous-vehicle-operations-valops-content.md

 Based on the simulation requirements, [Azure Batch](https://learn.microsoft.com/azure/batch/) can provision permanently required containers or virtual machines based on the SLA.
 Here are some recommendations to save cost with various types of compute cost models and profiles.

 Several choices VMs could be utilized, depending on the use case:
-- Pay-as-you-go – Only pay for what you consumed—applicable to interactive, ad hoc jobs
+- Pay-as-you-go – Only pay for what you consumed—applicable to interactive, unplanned jobs
 - Reserved instances – Keep for 3 to 5 years reservation mainly for batch type and long running jobs
 - Spot instances – Use sporadically for dev/tests jobs